 Why a car changes everything in Crete

-Crete is too big and too beautiful to see from a bus seat.
-The best beaches sit at the end of dirt tracks, the prettiest villages cling to mountainsides no timetable reaches, and the island stretches 260 km end to end.
-Car rental in Crete is the difference between three crowded resort strips and a whole island that opens up on your own schedule.
+Here’s the thing about car rental in Crete: it’s cheaper and easier than most first-timers expect, but the headline price is rarely the price you pay.
+The island is too big and too beautiful to see from a bus seat.
+The best beaches sit at the end of dirt tracks, the prettiest villages cling to mountainsides no timetable reaches, and Crete stretches 260 km end to end.
+A hire car is the difference between three crowded resort strips and a whole island that opens up on your own schedule.

 Find your rental car in Crete